-If the reason the create function failed is because this node or the other node in the clustered system has clustered system data or the enclosure system ID is not 0, fix the existing clustered system versus re-creating a new clustered system.
-If you want to create a clustered system and do not want to use any data from the volumes used in the previous clustered system, go to "Procedure: Deleting a system completely" on page 49, and then run the create function again.
+If the create function failed because there is an existing system, fix the existing clustered system; do not re-create a new clustered system.
+If you want to create a clustered system and do not want to use any data from the volumes used in the previous clustered system, go to "Procedure: Deleting a system completely" on page 56, and then run the create function again.